Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/overview/essay.md

 - *Sutton SignWriting Infrastructure and Program* translates documented reality into stewardship, continuity, and program structure.
 - *Formal SignWriting* explains the technical system that makes searchable signed text possible.

-This series is the primary empirical record for the strongest documented use and institutional proof points.
+This series is the primary empirical record for the strongest documented use and institutional anchors.